 CONTACT: firstname.lastname@example.org PRONOUNS: she, her, hers

-Carla is a sophomore in Cabot House, concentrating in Government and essentially pursuing an unofficial secondary in Theater, Dance, and Media (shh – don’t tell her parents).
+Carla is a junior in Cabot House, concentrating in Government and essentially pursuing an unofficial secondary in Theater, Dance, and Media (shh – don’t tell her parents).
 She is from Chapel Hill, North Carolina but feels much more attached to her dual homelands of Venezuela and Brazil.
 She’s acted, been a technician, directed, and produced theater on campus and intends to keep doing so.
 Outside theater, she’s involved with the Harvard Political Review, the Theater Dance and Media magazine, and the all too common pastime of Pad Thai and Netflix.
 She is your HRDC Treasurer, because theater is nothing without #billsbillsdollarbills so contact her if you have any money questions or if you just want to geek out about various things (she’s not picky).

 DUTIES: The Treasurer is in charge of finances for the Loeb Ex and Mainstage, as well as the HRDC budget.
 If you have a question about reimbursements, allowable items for a budget, or ideas for HRDC purchases, email the treasurer!